spences10/blog.scottspence.me/posts/2019/2019-12-31-multiple-git-profiles/index.md

 This will list out the contents of the folder, if you get `No such file or directory` then you don't have SSH configured.

+Take a look at the

+For this example let's presume that we have already created our SSH keys for Bitbucket and GitHub and authenticated with both Bitbucket and GitHub.

+Next create a `config` file

 ```bash
 # cat ~/.ssh/config